 Federal Office of Head Start

-Ann is the Acting Director of Office of Head Start (OHS).
-Prior to this position, she has held senior management positions in OHS for 20 years overseeing the Divisions of Program Development, Quality Assurance and Program Operations.
-Ann’s leadership has been instrumental in the roll out of improvements to the monitoring systems and in OHS’ efforts to implement risk mitigation strategies to improve program performance and increase accountability.
-Ann began her federal career in 1992 in Region I as the Head Start Regional Program Manager responsible for Head Start programs in New England.
-Before joining the federal government she was the Executive Director of a non-profit agency for nearly a decade that provided Head Start and Child Care services in eight communities in Massachusetts.
+Ann has served as the deputy director of the Office of Head Start (OHS) since 2011.
+During that time she has also served as the acting director for a collective period of three years between transitions.
+Prior to her deputy position, Ann held senior management positions in OHS for over 20 years overseeing the Divisions of Program Development, Quality Assurance, and Program Operations.
+Her leadership has been instrumental in the roll outs of the Early Head Start program; improvements to the monitoring systems; OHS' efforts to implement risk mitigation strategies to improve program performance and increase accountability; and more recently, the Early Head Start – Child Care Partnerships program.
+Ann began her federal career in 1992 as the Head Start Regional Program Manager in Region 1, responsible for Head Start programs in New England.
 Ann began her career as a special needs teacher for medically fragile children.
-She holds a BS in Sociology and Psychology and a Masters in Education from Boston State.
+Before joining the federal government, she served as the Executive Director of a non-profit agency for nearly a decade that provided Head Start and Child Care services in eight communities across Massachusetts.
+Ann holds a BS in Sociology and Psychology and a Masters in Education from Boston State.